You're brilliant, confident, and sure of yourself in the clinic. You transform lives daily as a PT, OT, or SLP.

 Meanwhile: Less experienced clinicians are getting accepted - not because they're more qualified, but because they know the submission process.

 With 1-year access, you can learn the system and submit to multiple conferences without rushing.
-No reason to postpone.

 As a previous ASHA convention proposal reviewer, I've seen numerous submissions every cycle.